Finnoy Travel - Travel Stories and Reviews

 Many immigrants in Finland are working in the healthcare sector as nurses.

 Hiring foreign nurses has been proposed as part of the solution to the nursing shortage in Finland.
-Many cities and municipalities have embarked on recruitment drives to bring nurses from abroad to fill the employment gap in their respective healthcare institutions.
-This has led to the establishment of many new recruitment agencies aiming to bring more nurses from abroad with the top choice for nurses from the Philippines.
+Many cities and municipalities have embarked on recruitment drives to bring nurses from abroad to fill their healthcare institutions' employment gap.
+This has led to the establishment of many new recruitment agencies aiming to bring more nurses from abroad, with the top choice for nurses from the Philippines.
 There are some recruitment for nurses also from other developing nations like India, Nepal and Kenya.

 Nursing Positions